-The calendar application as a whole is designed to provide a student or teacher with tools to assist in the management of school schedules and tasks.
-As a result, this class provides a pertinent and necessary functionality that provides users with a means to monitor and manage one of the most crucial categories in their school focus, assignments.
+The calendar application as a whole is to provide a student or teacher with tools to assist in the management of school schedules and tasks.
+This class provides functionality that provides users with a means to monitor and manage assignments.